dangjinghao/AJson5/README.md

 **Not implement because of only considering ascii code.**

 ## TODOLIST:
-- buffer size macro and should we allocate buffer on heap?
+- use strcat to append
-- t4.json test failed
+- implement buffer auto-growth array or resolve segmentation failed
 - skip function is not so complete
-- some wrong ways to use `sizeof(s)/sizeof(char)`
 - robust(fully error handling)